-In addition to Paul Reynolds, the only other executive officers of Canaccord Financial Inc. are Brad Kotush of Toronto, Ontario, who is an Executive Vice President and Chief Financial Officer of Canaccord Financial Inc. and Canaccord Genuity Corp., Peter Virvilis of Vancouver, British Columbia, who is the Executive Vice President of Operations and Treasurer of Canaccord Financial Inc. and Canaccord Genuity Corp., and Scott Davidson of Toronto, Ontario, who is the Executive Vice President, Global Head of Corporate Development and Strategy of Canaccord Financial Inc. Mr. Kotush joined Canaccord in 1998 as Vice President of Special Projects and has served as Chief Financial Officer and Corporate Secretary for Canaccord Capital (Europe) Limited (now Canaccord Genuity Limited), and Chief Information Officer and Senior Vice President of Finance for Canaccord Genuity Corp.
+In addition to Paul Reynolds, the only other executive officers of Canaccord Genuity Group Inc. are Brad Kotush of Toronto, Ontario, who is an Executive Vice President and Chief Financial Officer of Canaccord Genuity Group Inc. and Canaccord Genuity Corp., Peter Virvilis of Vancouver, British Columbia, who is the Executive Vice President of Operations and Treasurer of Canaccord Genuity Group Inc. and Canaccord Genuity Corp., and Scott Davidson of Toronto, Ontario, who is the Executive Vice President, Global Head of Corporate Development and Strategy of Canaccord Genuity Group Inc. Mr. Kotush joined Canaccord in 1998 as Vice President of Special Projects and has served as Chief Financial Officer and Corporate Secretary for Canaccord Capital (Europe) Limited (the successor to the business of which is Canaccord Genuity Limited), and Chief Information Officer and Senior Vice President of Finance for Canaccord Genuity Corp.
 Mr. Virvilis joined Canaccord in 1987 as Treasurer.
-Mr. Davidson joined Canaccord in 2002 and is currently responsible for assessing strategies for the company's global growth and for corporate communications.
+Mr. Davidson joined Canaccord in 2002 and is currently responsible for assessing strategies for the Company's global growth and for corporate communications.

-As of June 18, 2013, the twelve directors and executive officers of the Company mentioned above, as a group, beneficially own, directly or indirectly, or exercise control or direction over an aggregate of 6,413,760 common shares, representing 6.2% of the common shares issued and outstanding at that time.
+As of June 3, 2014, the 12 directors and executive officers of the Company mentioned above, as a group, beneficially own, directly or indirectly, or exercise control or direction over an aggregate of 6,851,906 common shares, representing 6.8% of the common shares issued and outstanding at that time.